Darkroman/PK-Battle-Simulator-Redux/README.md

 ## BUILD NOTES

   </summary>
 This was coded in VS2022 Community, utilizing up to the C++20 standard features (std::filesystem, std::string_view and std::ranges).
-Uploaded in this repository is a simple CMake build, and releases come in a zip file containing the release executable build, the data text files and premade Pokemon parties if you just want to download and play.
+Uploaded in this repository is a simple CMake build.
 Only tested on Windows.
 </details>

 <details open>